-Jo Belasco, Esq. is Tapestry’s Board Co-President and staff member on the ground in northwestern Nebraska, on Lands that comprise part of the homeLands of the Arapaho, Cheyenne, and Lakota nations.
-A life-long horsewoman who’s worked with horses professionally for more than two decades, Jo applies Indigenous ways of knowing to the Horse-Human Relationship.
-She was one of Tapestry’s founding staff members and helped design our Ways of Knowing Circle.
+Jo Belasco, Esq. is Tapestry’s Board Co-President and one of our two primary staff members.
+She was one of Tapestry’s founding staff members and helped Dawn design our Ways of Knowing Circle in 1999.
 You can read more about Jo at her staff bio here.

 Dawn Hill Adams, Ph.D.
-(Choctaw) is Co-President of the Board of Directors and is also staff.
-Trained as a scientist, she founded Tapestry in 1998 after working more than a decade in academia as a biology professor.
-She lives in the traditional homeLands of the Arapaho, Cheyenne, and Lakota nations, in what is now the Nebraska panhandle.
+(Choctaw) is Co-President of the Board of Directors and full-time staff.
+Trained as a scientist, she founded Tapestry in 1998 after working more than a decade ias a biology professor.
 You can read more about Dawn in her staff bio here.

 Vicki Wagner Solomon (she/her) is Vice President of the Board and has served as Board Treasurer.
 She lives in Huichin in Chochenyo-speaking Ohlone territory.
 Her relationship with her local Indigenous people includes giving Shuumi, and participating in Native-led political actions and cultural events.
 Vicki was the first female Director of the Structural Engineers Association of Northern California, and past President of the Society of Women Engineers Golden Gate Section.
 Currently, she’s a Grandmother and Song Leader as well as a valued member of the many communities enriched by her presence.